mkilic20/Go-JMeter-Api/README.md

 # Go-JMeter-API

-Go-JMeter-API is a web application that integrates JMeter with a Go backend, allowing users to run JMeter tests and view results through a web interface.
+Go-JMeter-API is a simple web application that integrates JMeter with a Go backend, allowing users to run JMeter tests and view results through a web interface.

 ## Features